SAP/mdk-mcp-server/README.md

     - With Cline open, look below the prompt box and click **Manage MCP Servers**.
     - In the dialog, click **Settings**.
 The MCP Servers page opens.
     - Click **Configure MCP Servers**.
 This will open the `cline_mcp_settings.json` file in your editor.
     - In the JSON settings file, add a configuration block for MDK MCP server within the `mcpServers` section, and save the file.
-The supported schema versions include 25.9, 25.6, 24.11, and 24.7.
-25.9 is the default version.
+The supported schema versions include 25.9(default), 25.6, 24.11, and 24.7.

     ```
     {